 Even if losing your job isn’t your fault, recovering from this can be tricky if you’re not prepared.
 Add to that the possibility that it can take an average of five months to find a new job, and you’re likely to have a really stressful home life.
 Planning can help minimize the impact such an event has and help your family overcome this financial crisis.

 There’s no guarantee that business is favorable all the time.
 Whether employed or self-employed, anyone’s job status can change without warning.
 This is why it’s always a good idea to have a rainy-day fund in place.
 This is even more important if your household budget depends on a single income source.
+You should also think about having multiple side hustles in place.
+You could even sell feet pics to make some money on the side.

 Besides unemployment, families may also deal with several other emergency expenses.
 A sudden hospital visit, home repairs brought about by natural disasters, and other unforeseen events can be overwhelming and cause a strain on your finances.